Rome Italy Temple

 The Rome Italy Temple is a temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) in Rome, Italy.
 The temple serves church members in Italy, as well as Malta, Greece, Cyprus, Albania, and parts of Romania.
-Thomas S. Monson, the LDS Church's president, initially announced the temple in 2008, a groundbreaking took place in 2010, and the temple opened after its dedication in 2019.
+Thomas S. Monson, the LDS Church's president, announced the temple in 2008, a groundbreaking took place in 2010, and the temple opened after its dedication in 2019.
+The temple is the first in Italy and the 162nd worldwide.

+The temple has two attached end spires.
+This temple was designed by Neils Valentiner, using an architectural style reminiscent of Roman Catholic churches.
+A groundbreaking ceremony, to signify the beginning of construction, was held on October 23, 2010, conducted by Monson.

 History

-At first, only a small parcel was available for construction of a temple, but due to ensuing replanning, the entire 15 acres of the land was made available for its construction and the associated building.
+At first, only a small parcel of land was available for construction of a temple, but the entire 15 acres of the land later became available for its construction and the associated building.

 Before the temple was built, the land was a farm that the LDS Church acquired in 1997, which included the property of a villa, an olive plantation, and pizza broiler on the outside.
-This was a place where church members used to gather and host activities from time to time; full-time missionaries also resided there for a period of time.
+This was a place church members used to gather and host activities from time to time; church missionaries also resided there for a period of time.

 On 4 October 2008, Monson announced plans to build a temple in Rome.
 In preparation for the construction, and as part of the permit process, all potential building sites in Rome must undergo a search for ancient Roman ruins by digging trenches every 10 to 15 feet apart across the entire property.
 Following the search for ruins on the temple property, it was announced that none were found, and construction would be permitted.

-The groundbreaking ceremony for the temple was held 23 October 2010, with Monson presiding.
-Only invited guests were allowed to be at the groundbreaking, but the ceremony was rebroadcast to Latter-day Saint meetinghouses in Italy the following day, to provide greater participation.
+A groundbreaking ceremony for the temple was held 23 October 2010, with Monson presiding.
+Only invited guests attended the groundbreaking, but the ceremony was rebroadcast to Latter-day Saint meetinghouses in Italy the following day.
 Dignitaries at the groundbreaking included Vice Mayor of Rome, Giuseppe Ciardi, Italian senator Lucio Malan, along with Monson, William R. Walker, and Erich W. Kopischke, each of whom were LDS Church general authorities.

 On March 29, 2018, the LDS Church announced that a public open house would be held from January 28 through February 16, 2019, excluding Sundays.
-All 15 of the LDS Church apostles attended the temple's dedication.
-This is believed to be the first time the entire First Presidency and Quorum of the Twelve Apostles were in the same location outside the United States.
+All 15 of the church's apostles attended the temple's dedication.
+It is believed to be the first time the entire First Presidency and Quorum of the Twelve Apostles were in the same location outside the United States.

-The temple was formally dedicated in three sessions on March 10, 2019 by church president Russell M. Nelson, with two more sessions planned for each of the following two days.
+The temple was dedicated in three sessions on March 10, 2019 by church president Russell M. Nelson, with two more sessions held each of the following two days.

-In 2020, like all the church's other temples, the Rome Italy Temple was closed in response to the coronavirus pandemic.
+In 2020, like all the church's others, the Rome Italy Temple was closed for a time in response to the COVID-19 pandemic.